 - 5 Should Gnat Infestation be a Worry?

 Are Gnats Fruit Flies?

-In terms of shape, a fruit fly has a rounded silhouette just like the smaller version of common house flies, while a gnat features dangling legs with a long body, making them appear much like small mosquitoes.
+In terms of shape, fruit flies have s a rounded silhouette just like the smaller version of common house flies, while a fungus gnat features dangling legs with a long body, making them appear much like small mosquitoes.

 Color-wise, gnats are usually black or dark grey while a fruit fly ranges from black to tan.

 A fruit fly is easily recognizable due to its big red eyes.
 Gnats, on the other hand, have smaller eyes that are hard even to see.

 4. Fruit Fly Infestation